I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing, and pop culture.

 C - Caroll Spinney

-This is the guy behind Big Bird and Oscar the Grouch.
+Caroll Spinney was the original puppeteer who operated iconic Sesame Street characters Big Bird and Oscar the Grouch.
 Spinney started in television as a puppeteer in 1955.
-In 1969, he was hired by Jim Henson to join the cast of Sesame Street and has been playing these two iconic characters ever since.
+In 1969, he was hired by Jim Henson to join the cast of Sesame Street.

 "Movin' Right Along"